pinojs/pino-mongodb/README.md

 log.info({ query: { $and: [{ a: 1 }, { b: 2 }]} }, 'my query is')
 ```

 If you want a custom parser to handle the above case.
-You need to wrap `pino-mongo` and passa function through `option.parseLine`.
+You need to wrap `pino-mongo` and pass a function through `option.parseLine`.
 Any value that is not a function will be ignored in this option.

 ```js
 // mongo-transport.js